Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Late-time radio emission from magnetar powered merger ejecta

 \subsection{Shock dynamics}

 We consider a simple ejecta model with initial velocity $\beta_0$ expanding into a homogeneous ambient medium of density $n_0$.
 Due to energy injection from the magnetar, the merger ejecta can achieve sub-relativistic velocities.
-Therefore, it is crucial to adopt an exhaustive dynamical model applicable to asymptotic ultra-relativistic and non-relativistic regimes.
+Therefore, adopting an exhaustive dynamical model applicable to asymptotic ultra-relativistic and non-relativistic regimes is crucial.
 This is more important because the peak flux is expected at the deceleration of the fireball.
 We follow the comprehensive treatment developed by \cite{PeerDynamcis2012} for the evolution of the blast wave as the ejecta interacts with the surrounding medium.